A Scalable Game-Theoretic Approach for Selecting Security Controls from Standardized Catalogues: Related Work

 \subsection{Control Selection Approaches}

 Many existing approaches to support the security control selection activity are based on setting and solving optimization problems.
 For example, for each considered control, Yevseyeva \etal~\cite{Yevseyeva2015} assign a probability of ``survival'' for each possible threat (\ie the probability that the threat persists in the presence of the control).
 Probabilities are also assigned for the expected loss of successful attacks.
 The goal of the proposed approach is to minimize this expected loss, under constraints such as cost and system resources.
 Similarly, Almeida and Respício~\cite{Almeida2018} also assign probabilities to controls based on their expected performance in mitigating certain vulnerabilities.
 For the proposed approach, the goal is to find the optimal controls for the system that will minimize an objective function accounting for both loss and cost.
 Many such optimization approaches have been proposed, differing only by the metrics used for optimization and their specific optimization techniques.
 This includes the works by Tsiodra~\etal~\cite{Tsiodra2021}, Schmidt~\etal~\cite{Schmidt2021}, and Sarala~\etal~\cite{Sarala2016}.
 A different approach was proposed by Dewri \etal~\cite{Dewri2007} where systems are modelled as trees, in which the leaf nodes represent possible attacks.
 Controls therefore mitigate one or many leaf nodes.
 With the attack impact, attack frequency, and cost of each control known, the optimal controls can be found by optimization.
 A similar tree-like approach was also proposed by Park and Huh~\cite{Park2020}.
+Using an Attack-Defense tree, in which attacker motivations and defender mitigations are modeled as a tree, is also a popular approach for assisting with control selection~\cite{kordy2014attack,fila2020exploiting,ji2016attack}.
+Although these trees can be modeled in various ways, optimal solutions are obtained through optimization.
 Lastly, Shahpasand~\etal~\cite{Shahpasand2015} and Uuganbayar~\etal~\cite{Uuganbayar2021} have both developed custom algorithms that solve control selection as an optimization problem.
 While optimization-based approaches can account for important considerations and constraints such as cost and effectiveness, they depend heavily on assumptions about probabilities for threat likelihoods or control success rates.
 Such probabilities are not likely to be accurately known in a practical setting.

 Several other approaches for control selection that are not based on optimization have also been proposed.
 Bettaieb \etal~\cite{Bettaieb2020} presented an approach where a machine learning model is trained with historical data from previous security assessments to make predictions using certain features of interest from a given security assessment to determine optimal controls.
 However, using historic data to determine how to protect a system has several limitations as every system is unique and may operate in widely different environments.
 In another work, Kiesling \etal~\cite{Kiesling2016} proposed a simulation-based approach to determine the optimal controls for a system.
 To do this, expected attacks are simulated on different components of the system using different possible control combinations to find the optimal ones.
 This approach is noteworthy as it simply uses the properties of the controls and of the current system (such as different threats) to find the most optimal control combinations and does not depend on any probabilities.